ivoa/vo-dml/tools/ReadMe.md

 ```
 3. create the basic catalog and binding files for the model (see below in the configuration section)

-If you have the VO-DML files in the default place (see [sample build file](gradletooling/sample/build.gradle.kts) for some more hints on how that can be configured),
+There is nothing else to do if the VO-DML files in the default place (see [sample build file](gradletooling/sample/build.gradle.kts) for some more hints on how that can be configured).
 there should be 3 tasks

 * vodmlValidate - runs validation on the models.